PatrickLevy/Cetus-Chatbot/README.md

 #### To Run Everything Locally Without the API Service (for development purposes)
 1. Clone repo
 2. Run the local version of Cetus the Chatbot ```$ ./Cetus_Local.py```

+Note: Right now Cetus doesn't say too much, but come back later and maybe he'll have a lot more on his mind!